etodd/lasercrabs/README.md

 1. Install [Homebrew](http://brew.sh/)
 1. Ensure [Blender](http://blender.org) is installed and
    [available on the path](http://www.computerhope.com/issues/ch000549.htm).
+1. Ensure [Wwise](https://www.audiokinetic.com/) is installed and `WwiseCLI` is available on the path.
 1. Run `./setup-mac`
 1. Run `./mkzebra` from the `build` folder.